Surgery to Reduce the Risk of Breast Cancer

 Who should a woman talk to when considering surgery to reduce her risk of breast cancer?

 The decision to have any surgery to reduce the risk of breast cancer is a major one.
 A woman who is at high risk of breast cancer may wish to get a second opinion on risk-reducing surgery as well as on alternatives to surgery.
-For more information on getting a second opinion, see the section "How can I get another doctor’s opinion about the diagnosis and treatment plan" in the NCI fact sheet How to Find a Doctor or Treatment Facility if You Have Cancer.
+For more information on getting a second opinion, see NCI's Finding Health Care Services page.

 A woman who is considering prophylactic mastectomy may also want to talk with a surgeon who specializes in breast reconstruction.
 Other health care professionals, including a breast health specialist, medical social worker, or cancer clinical psychologist or psychiatrist, can also help a woman consider her options for reducing her risk of breast cancer.